hugoassisj/movingRobots/README.md

 qtcreator
 ```

-After that, select Open Project and then the *.SO file.
+After that, select Open Project and then the _*.PRO_ file.